Find us in Tesco, Sainsburys, Coop, Morrisons & Ocado

 What to feed your dairy free child

 Whilst weaning can be a fun and exciting time for babies and parents alike, sadly for those dealing with allergies or intolerances this can often be a stressful time.
-Click to find out how to navigate free-from baby food products like a pro.
+Click to find out how to navigate free-from baby food products.

 Cow’s milk allergy vs intolerance

-Dairy foods, including cow’s milk, form a major part of the diet as they help to support growth and development and the maintenance of strong teeth and bones.
-These foods provide energy and protein, as well as essential vitamins and minerals such as calcium, iodine, vitamin A, vitamin D, and riboflavin.
+Dairy foods, including cow’s milk, form a major part of the diet as they help to support normal growth and development and the normal maintenance of strong teeth and bones.

 Dairy free foods to include

-If your child is dairy-free due to an allergy or intolerance or if you choose to raise a plant-based or vegan eater, then most foods are safe to eat.
-Always check the back of the label of pre-packaged foods to make sure that there is no milk or dairy products in foods as there may be traces of dairy in foods that you might not expect.
-Here are some of my favourite dairy-free foods to give your little ones, which means you don’t have to compromise on high quality nutrition if they don’t eat dairy.
+Whether your little one is dairy-free due to an allergy or intolerance or if you have chosen to raise them plant-based or vegan - fruits and veggies are always a good option!
+Remember to always check the back of the label of any pre-packaged foods to make sure that there is no milk or dairy products in foods as there may be traces of dairy in foods that you might not expect!

 Fruits and veggies